Does Online Customer Identity Verification Matter for PSD2 Compliance?

 As many businesses are already seeing, customer account access dependent on two-factor authentication leads to an increase in customers losing their authentication credentials.
 What is often missed in the new regulation is that PSD2 requires this credential reset process to also use two-factor authentication, and needs the end customer to use two different authentication factors to those utilised in the account access process for the Open APIs.
 The credential reset process means the customer has to re-identify themselves to their bank using a Strong Customer Identity Verification (SCeID) process to verify or re-verify their identity.

 Both SCA and SCeID are mandated by PSD2, although the latter is not well understood.
-Failure to implement these capabilities exposes banks to penalties under PSD2 as set by national regulators.
+Failure to implement these capabilities exposes banks to penalties under PSD2 as set by EU regulation.
 However, a failure to implement these capabilities properly may also expose banks to potential loss of sensitive customer data and, under the General Data Protection Regulation (GDPR), this opens up the possibility of fines of up to 2% of global annual turnover.

 Identity verification is at the heart of PSD2, and must be supported by a Strong Customer Identity Verification (SCeID) process using two-factor authentication.
 According to a report from Consult Hyperion and Jumio, a compliant PSD2 credential reset process should have the following characteristics: